 Does An Exponential Function Have A Vertical Asymptote

-Nov 20, 2025 · 12 min read
+12 min read

 Imagine a single cell dividing, then those two cells dividing again, and so on.
 The number of cells doubles with each division, creating a curve that shoots upwards at an ever-increasing rate.
-This visual picture represents an exponential function, a mathematical concept that describes growth or decay that accelerates over time.
+Which means this visual picture represents an exponential function, a mathematical concept that describes growth or decay that accelerates over time.
 These functions appear everywhere, from compound interest in finance to population growth in biology, and even in the spread of information on social media.

 Main Subheading